hartwigmedical/hmftools/purity-ploidy-estimator/DriverCatalog.md

 ## Gene Driver Likelihood

 A driver likelihood estimate between 0 and 1 is calculated for each variant in the gene panel.
-High level amplifications, Deletions, Fusions (when using LINX), and TERT promoter mutations are all rare so have a likelihood of 1 when found affecting a driver gene, but for coding mutations we need to account for the large number of passenger point mutations that are present throughout the genome and thus also in driver genes.
+High level amplifications, deletions, fusions (when using LINX), and TERT promoter mutations are all rare so have a likelihood of 1 when found affecting a driver gene, but for coding mutations we need to account for the large number of passenger point mutations that are present throughout the genome and thus also in driver genes.

 For coding mutations we also mark coding mutations that are highly likely to be drivers and/or highly unlikely to have occurred as passengers as driver likelihood of 1, specifically:
 - Known hotspot variants